Frustrated-Programmer/HumanFriendlyWheel/readme.md

     ![Edit List Editor](./PicsForReadMe/EditListEditor.png)<br>
     Every line is a different item on the wheel. **Note:** That at the start of every line must either be AUTO or a number followed by a _space_ then _vertical line_ then _space_.
 So it should be very similar to this: `AUTO | My New Item` or `2 | My Other Item`.
 The AUTO or Number is the **weight** of the item. _(Discussed later)_
  - **Add Button**
     - Under the list of items and the LIST button, there is a button with a `+` as it's label.
-If you click it, you will be greeted by this GUI:
+If you click it, you will be greeted by this GUI:<br>
     ![Add List Button](./PicsForReadMe/AddListButton.png)<br>
     It should be simple, leave the weight empty for AUTO or input a number.
 Then fill in what you want the new segment to be labeled.
  - **Importing**